-Your Dental Marketing campaigns will benefit from readily available tools like Google My Business profiles, and we have spoken about their importance before.
-But when you consider the changing nature of this online environment and how easy it is to be left behind as search engines continue to update their search algorithms, you must focus on optimizing the use of Google My Business.
+Your Dental Marketing campaigns will benefit from readily available tools like Google Business Profile profiles, and we have spoken about their importance before.
+But when you consider the changing nature of this online environment and how easy it is to be left behind as search engines continue to update their search algorithms, you must focus on optimizing the use of Google Business Profile.

-Reviewing the importance of Google My Business in Dental Marketing
+Reviewing the importance of Google Business Profile in Dental Marketing

-Google My Business profiles compile relevant information about a business, so Google’s search engine scours the Internet and presents your dental practice as a solution to anyone who is looking for dental treatment.
+Google Business Profile profiles compile relevant information about a business, so Google’s search engine scours the Internet and presents your dental practice as a solution to anyone who is looking for dental treatment.

-It’s possible that your dental practice already has a Google My Business listing available to all users of Google’s services if you have been operating in the area for many years.
+It’s possible that your dental practice already has a Google Business Profile listing available to all users of Google’s services if you have been operating in the area for many years.

 Online users still want to find you in the virtual directory, but search engines continue to expand upon the amount of information available about a business on the search page.
 Users can now gather almost all the information they need without visiting each business’s website.